 At least 19% of men and women over 40 have a herniated disc, but treatments are available at Advanced Pain Management Specialists.
-As experienced pain management specialists, Okezie Okezie, MD, FAAPMR, and Jerome Carter, MD, provide men and women in Humble and Baytown, Texas, with cutting-edge solutions for spinal issues, like herniated discs.
+As an experienced pain management specialist, Jerome Carter, MD, provides men and women in Baytown, Texas, with cutting-edge solutions for spinal issues, like herniated discs.
 If you think you have a herniated disc, call Advanced Pain Management Specialists or schedule an appointment online today.

 You have 24 vertebrae in your spine, and they’re each separated by a cushiony, rubbery disc that works as a shock absorber.
 These discs also help give your spine its flexibility.
 When one of these rubbery cushions gets damaged, it can bulge or break open.
 These injuries are known as herniated, slipped, or ruptured discs.

 Because you have discs throughout your spine, any one of them can suffer damage.
 But herniated discs are most common in your neck and low back.

 You can get a herniated disc for several reasons, but they’re often the result of aging or injury.
 As you age, your discs begin wearing out and losing their elasticity.
 When this happens, they can become more easily damaged.

 It’s also possible to injure one of your discs during routine physical movements, like bending and twisting.
 When this happens, the outer ring of your disc can break, which allows its soft center to come out.